 The Markhof winter gloves on Amazon.com.
 Made for photographers’ needs, these keep your hands warm and allow you to take great shots.

-Vallerret has been designing and making winter photography gloves for five years now, and they are the best.
-The gloves that I recommend have flip finger caps so that you can use your camera.
-These are essential for keeping your hands warm whilst allowing you to take the photos you love.
+Vallerret has been designing and making winter photography gloves for five years, and they are the best.
+The gloves I recommend have flip finger caps so you can use your camera.
+These are essential for keeping your hands warm while allowing you to take the photos you love.

 These gloves are hot as the liner is 100% merino wool.
 Different models have different warmth ratings, and these are designed for mid-winter.
 These have been designed with slightly less insulation to minimize bulk, but they have other arctic winter designs.